Books Set In Oregon

 This book made me feel like I was visiting Cannon Beach again.
 The author obviously knows the area well and did a great job describing the area and the people.

 This isn’t my normal type of read, but I really enjoyed it.
-If you love fun fairly clean romance type of reads this is a good one.
+If you love fun, fairly clean romances, this is a good one.

 Cannon Beach Book Company